JanaLipkova/GliomaSolver/README.md

 Creates executable ```brain```.

 ### Examples
-Folder `Examples` contains example of solver:
+Folder `Simulations` contains example of solver:
 * `TumorGrowth`: tumor growth model in patinet antomy using *reacion-diffusion model* as in [1]
 * `BrainDeform`: mechanical model for tumor growth with mass effect using *brain-deformaiton model*
 * `PatientInference`: Bayesian calibration of tumor growth model w.r.t. patient multimodal scans as proposed in [1]